Quantifying Perovskite Solar Cell Degradation via Machine Learning from Spatially Resolved Multimodal Luminescence Time Series: Methods

-Within the training--validation subset, four-fold CV was performed, resulting in four independently trained models for each model architecture; importantly, the same train/validation/test splits were used consistently for both LumPerNet and the baseline regressor, enabling a direct and controlled comparison.
-After filtering to $R_\mathrm{PCE} \in [0.8, 1.2]$, the dataset comprises $N_{cells}=59$ devices and $N_{samples} = 12,258$ paired samples across $N_{batches} = 3$ device batch IDs (23, 23, and 13 devices per batch, respectively).
 For all folds, per-channel normalization statistics (mean and standard deviation) were computed on the training split only and then applied to validation and test samples.
 During training, light geometric data augmentation was applied on-the-fly (small random translations and rotations, identical across all channels of a sample), and target-distribution imbalance within the selected $R_\mathrm{PCE}$ window was mitigated using weighted random sampling~\cite{efraimidis_weighted_2006}.
 Reported metrics correspond to the mean and standard deviation of the performance obtained on the held-out test set across the four CV runs.
 In addition, we also report committee (ensemble) performance obtained by averaging the predictions of the 4 fold-trained models on the pooled test set; these single-number metrics can differ from the mean of per-fold metrics.
-The same splitting strategy and training and evaluation protocols are reused for all ablations to isolate the impact of input modality.
-The training of both LumPerNet and the baseline regressor, as well as the creation and handling of the dataset, were implemented in Python 3.12 using NumPy~\cite{harris_array_2020} and PyTorch~\cite{paszke_pytorch_2019}.
+The same splitting strategy and training and evaluation protocols are reused for all ablations to isolate the impact of input modality and spatial homogenization.
+The training of both the full spatial LumPerNet and the spatially homogenized control, as well as the creation and handling of the dataset, were implemented in Python 3.12 using NumPy~\cite{harris_array_2020} and PyTorch~\cite{paszke_pytorch_2019}.
+The exact split definitions and trained per-fold checkpoints are deposited together with the processed dataset on Zenodo, while the corresponding preprocessing, training, and evaluation scripts are provided in the public GitHub repository.

-The comparison between the baseline regressor and the proposed LumPerNet is intended as a proof-of-concept benchmark, aimed at assessing whether spatially resolved multimodal luminescence imaging provides predictive value beyond global intensity trends.
+The comparison between the full spatial LumPerNet and the spatially homogenized control is intended as a proof-of-concept ablation to quantify the additional value of spatially resolved multimodal luminescence information beyond global intensity trends.
 A comprehensive exploration of alternative architectures and hyperparameter optimization is left to future work.